vikashpatel24/Computer-Science-Engineering/Operating System/Deadlock.md

  **Some ways of recovery are as follows.**

-- Aborting all the deadlocked processes.
+1. Aborting all the deadlocked processes.
-- Abort one process at a time until the system recovers from the deadlock.
+2. Abort one process at a time until the system recovers from the deadlock.
-- Resource Preemption: Resources are taken one by one from a process and assigned to higher priority processes until the deadlock is resolved.<br><br>
+3. Resource Preemption: Resources are taken one by one from a process and assigned to higher priority processes until the deadlock is resolved.<br><br>

 - **Deadlock Ignorance**<br>
 In the method, the system assumes that deadlock never occurs.
 Since the problem of deadlock situation is not frequent, some systems simply ignore it.
 Operating systems such as UNIX and Windows follow this approach.
 However, if a deadlock occurs we can reboot our system and the deadlock is resolved automatically.

 **Note:** The above approach is an example of Ostrich Algorithm.
 It is a strategy of ignoring potential problems on the basis that they are extremely rare.

-# Difference between Starvation and Deadlocks
+# Difference between Starvation and Deadlocks:
 ![Screenshot (252)](https://user-images.githubusercontent.com/67328331/196383905-3dcc4dd2-a54f-4dc7-ae00-6255935c5896.png)